Chirantar7004/Chirantar7004.github.io/_pages/about.md

----
-permalink: /
-title: "Chirantar Nalawade"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
 Welcome,

 My name is Chirantar Nalawade and I am security researcher currently studying Masters in Informatics in final semester at the [Technical University of Munich](https://www.in.tum.de/en/research).
 I am also currently working with Research and Development team at PwC Cyber Security since October 2018.
 I graduated with a Bachelor's degree in Computer Engineering with a very good performance from the University of Mumbai in 2016.